EU backs Greek gas expansion in protected marine zone

 Liquified natural gas (LNG) sites are prohibited in Natura 2000 sites under Greek biodiversity conservation law.

-But Greek authorities have extended an earlier 2013 gas permit, without updating it to the new situation, and applied it to the regasification vessel, which will start operations at the end of this year.
+But Greek authorities have extended an earlier 2013 gas permit, without updating it to the new situation, and applied it to the regasification vessel, which will start operations at the start of 2024.

 Environmental studies dating from 2022 and 2023 omit the placement of the FSRU, and authorities have "ignored the obligation to inform and consult with the public," the text addressed to the ministry states.